Complete CCTV Microphone Tutorial

 Wrapping it Up

-We've covered a lot of ground in this post.
-But as long as you closely followed each of these steps, you should now be a pro at wiring audio to your .
-It's much easier than it looks, so don't be afraid to swing by our shop and pick up your microphone today!
+We’ve covered a lot of ground in this post.
+But as long as you closely followed each of these steps, you should now be a pro at wiring audio to your CCTV surveillance system.
+It’s much easier than it looks, so don’t be afraid to swing by our shop and pick up your microphone today!
 If you get stuck anywhere along the way, feel free to contact us anytime.
 We would love to walk you through the process in more detail or figure out which type of microphone is right for you and your needs.
 Check out our selection of mics in the Related Products below this post.